rockets-hq/cashramp-sdk-node/README.md

 - `getPaymentMethodTypes({ country })`: Fetch the payment method types available in a country
 - `getRampableAssets()`: Fetch the assets you can on/offramp with the Onchain Ramp
 - `getRampLimits()`: Fetch the Onchain Ramp limits
+- `getRampQuote({ customer, amount, currency, paymentMethodType })`: Request a new Ramp Quote for a Direct Ramp payment
+- `refreshRampQuote({ rampQuote, amount })`: Refresh a Ramp Quote for a Direct Ramp payment
 - `getPaymentRequest({ reference })`: Fetch the details of a payment request
 - `getAccount()`: Fetch the account information for the authenticated user.